DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

+What would a data analysis library based on polynomials look like?

-The following library contains experimental code, methods and techniques for representing data as polynomials and other algebraic constructs.
-Some applications of the library include:
+The following library contains experimental code, methods and techniques for representing data as polynomials.
+We can do this in many intetresting ways such as using Fourier transforms or representing our probability distributions as graphs and computing a graph polynomial.
+Polynomial operations also have interesting interpretations such as convolution.

 ## Pragmatic Use Cases of of this Library